staf3333/Modern-React-Bootcamp-Shabazz/readme.md

 Wasn't too complicated, added a Navbar component with some divs for styling and a button for main page.

 Day 2 of being down bad from covid...
 I will return!

+Day 3 of being super down bad, at er